oadelso/Poker-Calculator/README.md

 ###2 MatrixToNumber
 This R function converts the output of the *cards* R function into an integer from 1 to 52.
 ###3.NumberToMatrix
-This R function converts a number from 1 to 52 to a matrix with the same format as the *cards* function.
+This R function converts an integer from 1 to 52 to a matrix with the same format as the *cards* R function's output.
 ###4.
 Hand
 It receives a 2 by 5 matrix from the *cards* R function and returns an integer from 1 to 10.
 Each integer represents a specific, 5-card poker hand.
 One represents a 'card high' hand, Two a 'pair', all the way to ten representing a 'Royal Flush.'
 ###5.
 Handrank